grafana/pyroscope/docs/sources/reference-pyroscope-architecture/block-format/_index.md

 Profile series labels contain additional information gathered at ingestion time and can be used to select certain profiles.
-They are comparable to Prometeus'/Loki's labels and typical labels are `namespace` and `pod` to describe which workload the profiles are coming from.
+They are comparable to Prometeus'/Loki's labels and typical label names are `namespace` and `pod` to describe which workload the profiles are coming from.

 Each profile ingested will be added into a new row in the profile table.
 If